openshift/enhancements/enhancements/network/allow-mtu-and-overlay-port-changes.md

 ## Summary

-Customers may need to change the MTU, or the ports used for vxlan or geneve tunnels post-installation.
+Customers may need to change the MTU, or the ports used for VXLAN or Geneve tunnels post-installation.
 However these changes aren't trivial and may cause downtime, hence the CNO forbids currently them.

-We propose a brand new daemonset that will run on every node of the cluster and will make the necessary changes in an ordered, and coordinated manner with a service disruption within the TCP timeout.
+We propose a brand new daemonset that will be launched on demand and will run on every node of the cluster.
+This daemonset will make the necessary changes in an ordered, and coordinated manner with a service disruption within the TCP timeout (best effort).

 ## Motivation

-While customers usually set the MTU, and the overlay ports some times they need to change them afterwards for unpredictable reasons such as performance, or changes in the underlay.
+While cluster administrators usually set the MTU, and the overlay ports correctly during the installation sometimes they need to change them afterwards for reasons such as changes in the underlay, or because they were set incorrectly at install time.

 ## Goals

-* Allow to change MTU post install on both OpenShift SDN and OVN Kubernetes.
+* Allow to change MTU of the tunnels post install on both OpenShift SDN and OVN Kubernetes.

 * Allow to change the overlay network ports on the underlay in both OpenShift SDN and OVN Kubernetes.

-* Allow to change both vxlan and geneve ports in a single operation.
+* Allow to change both VXLAN and Geneve ports porst install.

 ## Non goals

-* Allow to change MTU configuration in te underlay interfaces.
+* Allow to change MTU configuration in the underlay interfaces.

 * Allow to change MTU, and either port in a single operation.